3DMambaComplete: Exploring Structured State Space Model for Point Cloud Completion: 3DMambaComplete

-\subsubsection{Point Deformation Module}
+\subsection{Point Deformation Module}

-Point cloud completion methods~\cite{fei2022comprehensive} usually deform the global feature vectors from a 2D grid to a 3D structure, and lastly, gain the complete shape.
-However, since the global feature vectors do not take into account the 3D point-to-point relationships, the reconstructed shapes are not detailed enough.
-Inspired by~\cite{xie2020grnet,chen2023anchorformer}, we hope to incorporate local point features and the relationship between points into the reconstruction of the 3D structure, so a point deformation method is proposed to control the deformation of each hyperpoint position.
+Due to the previous focus on global features rather than considering the point-to-point relationships in point cloud completion methods~\cite{fei2022comprehensive,yang2018foldingnet}, the resulting deformation of a two-dimensional grid into a three-dimensional structure is often insufficiently detailed.
+Inspired by~\cite{xie2020grnet,chen2023anchorformer}, we integrate and leverage the correlation between local features of point clouds and hyperpoints for the purpose of 3D point cloud reconstruction.

+Consequently, we propose a point deformation method to regulate the positional deformation of each hyperpoint.
+Our Point Deformation module comprises two sub-modules: the Mamba Decoder and the deforming model, as illustrated in Figure~\ref{fig:point_deformation}.

-Figure~\ref{fig:point_deformation} portrays the structure of the two main modules in point deformation.
-The input consists of novel hyperpoints $\mathcal{S}$ extracted from both the sampled points and hyperpoints, along with their corresponding features.
-These inputs are then passed through a mamba decoder, which is composed of 6 mamba blocks and MLP layers.
-The output feature $\mathit{F}_{de}$ is obtained from this decoder, and subsequently, it is fed into a continuous three-layer point deformation module for local point reconstruction.
-The details of reconstructing points are shown in the right part of Figure~\ref{fig:point_deformation}.
-Specifically, we compute the outgoing feature vectors for all $\mathit{N+M}$ new hyperpoint, as well as the global point feature vector $\alpha$ and the local point feature vector $\lambda \in R^{(N+M) \times C_m}$, where $\lambda = { \lambda_j }_{j=0}^{N+M-1}$.
-The formulas are as follows:
+The newly extracted hyperpoints $\mathcal{S}$ and their corresponding features are input into the Mamba Decoder, which consists of MLP layers and six Mamba Blocks.
+This results in the output feature $\mathit{F}_{de}$.
+And local point reconstruction is accomplished by feeding these characteristics into three successive point deformation modules.
+Particularly, we compute the output feature vector of the new $\mathit{N+L}$ hyperpoints consisting of the downsampled points and the hyperpoints, along with the global point feature vector $\alpha$ and the local point feature vector $\lambda \in \mathbb{R}^{(N+L) \times C_l}$, where $\lambda = {\lambda}_{j=0}^{N+L-1}$.
+The formulas for these calculations are as follows: